naman-tatvasoft/JobApplicationPortal/README.markdown

 ## API Endpoints

-- Api rate is limited to 1000 request/ 10 seconds with 200 can be in queue.
+- Api rate is limited to 10 request/ 10 seconds with 2 can be in queue for each user.

 | **Endpoint** | **Method** | **Access** | **Description** |
 | --- | --- | --- | --- |